-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB").
+These interim financial statements (the "financial statements") have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting and do not include all of the information and disclosures required in the annual financial statements.
+These financial statements should be read in conjunction with the Fund's annual financial statements and accompanying note disclosures.

-The financial statements were authorized for issue by Lysander's board of directors on March 19, 2020.
+The financial statements were authorized for issue by Lysander's board of directors on August 24, 2020.